oxen-io/loki-ios-wallet/README.md

 4. Add `USE_TESTNET=1` to `DEBUG` or `RELEASE` depending on what your needs are.
 5. Search "Swift Compiler - Custom Flags"
 6. Add `USE_TESTNET` under `Active Compilation Conditions`

-> We use forked the repo of [ofxiOSBoost](https://github.com/Mikunj/ofxiOSBoost/tree/loki).
-We do this ONLY for more convenient installation process.